 After serving Temple with loyalty and distinction in 16 different roles since 1976, Englert became president on July 21, 2016.
 Under his leadership, the university welcomed its largest and most academically qualified class of new students and broke records for freshman applications.
-It also began major campus renovations, highlighted by a state-of-the-art library.
+It also began major campus renovations, highlighted by the new, state-of-the-art Charles Library.
 At the same time, Temple’s faculty gained unprecedented national recognition, and its student-athletes reached new levels of success on the field and off.

 "I can say without reservation that there has never been a better time to be part of the Temple family, whether you are a student, faculty member, administrator or alumnus," Englert said.
 "We have a strong dedication to our mission and an unrelenting commitment to our students, our neighbors and our great city."

 Englert arrived at Temple as an assistant to the dean of the College of Education.
 Over the years, he has been provost and interim senior vice president for academic affairs, dean of the College of Education and vice president for administration, among many other roles.
 Since 1985, he has served as a professor in the College of Education.